 Cost-per-wear is maximized with these because they’re basically a 3-season pant; I will wear these well into fall.
-You can also find them at Nordstrom and Neimans, and they do go on sale from time to time.
-I did end up sizing down to a 28, so take that into consideration if you’re wanting a pair.
+You can also find them at Nordstrom and Anthropologie, and they do go on sale from time to time.
+I ended up sizing down to a 28, so take that into consideration if you’re wanting a pair.

 This whole outfit could actually be included in this list, although not every piece was purchased this year.
 My Tory Burch Miller sandals in Makeup were a 2018 purchase, and I literally wear them every day at some point.

 The Boden tee is fun, and I’ve worn it a lot.
 It looks great with denim too, and it’s back in stock!